 Urinary incontinence is when you have a loss of bladder control and accidentally leak urine.
 There are many different types and causes.
 If you have bladder leakages, you should see your doctor to find out what could be the cause and what can be done about it.

 While there are various treatments available for urinary incontinence, some simple lifestyle adjustments may be all that’s needed to regain or improve your bladder control.
 There are also ways to manage bladder leaks so that you can keep doing the things you enjoy without fear of having an accident.

 Some foods and drinks can irritate your bladder or act as diuretics, which increase the amount of urine you make.
 Avoiding these and controlling when and how much liquid you drink can help improve symptoms of urinary incontinence.

-- Limit alcohol and drinks that contain caffeine such as coffee, tea or cola drinks, as caffeine can increase your need to pass urine and can irritate the bladder.
+- Limit drinks that contain caffeine (such as coffee, tea or cola drinks) because caffeine can increase your need to pass urine and can irritate the bladder.

-- Try to avoid or limit any other foods and drinks that may irritate your bladder and aggravate your symptoms.
-These may include acidic foods or drinks, citrus fruits or spicy foods.
+- Also try to avoid or limit any other foods and drinks that may irritate your bladder and aggravate your symptoms.
+These may include acidic or sugary foods or drinks, citrus fruits or spicy foods.

 - When you urinate, try to empty your bladder as much as possible and take your time.